cph4cker/anxiety/scenes/act1.md

 (...300)

-n: DET HER ER MENNESKETS ANGST
+n: AND THIS IS THE HUMAN'S ANXIETY

-n: _DU_ ER ANGSTEN
+n: _YOU_ ARE THE ANXIETY

 {{if window.localStorage.continueChapter=="replay"}}
 (#act1_replay)